 I have a hand-written poem dedicated to me … well, that’s an exaggeration.
-It is actually autographed to me, and others may also possess the same honour.
+It is actually autographed to me, though written on the spot; others may also possess the same honour.
 The poet whose name I did not know until he put it on paper was invited to my guardian’s flat [an apartment to my American readers] to talk about Scottish literature, an interview of sorts.
 She told me he was famous.

-A child, I had never read a word of his work nor ever met him.
+A child, I had never read a word of his work.
 I did not know then he was a founder of the independence movement, a gatherer of the Scots tongue, and a rebel.
-He said, “Yes I am also a communist.
+He said, “Yes, I am also a communist.
 I wear the red so that when people see me coming they know what I stand for.”
 A nationalist and a communist.
-So much for the oft heard gibe ‘Tartan Tories’.)
+So much for the oft heard gibe ‘Tartan Tories’.

 My guardian told me not to disturb him and her other guests while they were in conference.
 I was given a book to read, told to wait until the meeting was over.